-- "3.... 'the force of law' judicial salary increases recommended by the Commission on Legislative, Judicial and Executive Compensation suffer from the identical constitutional and statutory violations as 'the force of law' judicial salary increases recommended by the Commission on Judicial Compensation. - 4.
-It would be wasteful to bring a separate citizen taxpayer action when the facts and law are identical and when any such separate citizen-taxpayer action would doubtless be assigned to the Court as a related proceeding." (underlining in the original).
+"3. ... 'the force of law' judicial salary increases recommended by the Commission on Legislative, Judicial and Executive Compensation suffer from the identical constitutional and statutory violations as 'the force of law' judicial salary increases recommended by the Commission on Judicial Compensation.

+4. It would be wasteful to bring a separate citizen taxpayer action when the facts and law are identical - and when any such separate citizen-taxpayer action would doubtless be assigned to the Court as a related proceeding."
+[R.1186, underlining in the original].

 In support, plaintiffs sought leave to file their March 23, 2016 verified second supplemental complaint pertaining to fiscal year 2016-2017 [R.135-225], with its pertinent thirteenth, fourteenth, and fifteenth causes of action [R.187-213].
-Despite plaintiffs' entitlement, as a matter of law, to the TRO relief requested, Judge McDonough denied same - and then delayed decision on the March 23, 2016 order to show cause until July 15, 2016, when he denied it, in its entirety, in the same decision as denied, in its entirety, plaintiffs' September 22, 2015 crossmotion for summary judgment.
-The fraudulence of this decision, as to which Judge McDonough made a slight correction by an August 1, 2016 amended decision [R.315-225], was demonstrated by plaintiffs' "legal autopsy"/analysis thereof, annexed as Exhibit G [R.338-373] to their September 2, 2016 verified complaint commencing this citizen-taxpayer action - whose sixth causes of action [R.109-

-112] rests on the thirteenth cause of action of the March 23, 2016 verified second supplemental complaint [R.187-201].
-Thus, Judge Hartman's claim that "restraint" is warranted because plaintiffs' challenge was not timely commenced is completely bogus - indeed, revealed as such by footnote 22 of the thirteenth cause of action itself [R.188].
+Despite plaintiffs' entitlement to the TRO relief requested, as a matter of law, because they were entitled to summary judgment on all their causes of action, as a matter of law, Judge McDonough denied the TRO - and then delayed decision on the March 23, 2016 order to show cause until July 15, 2016, when he denied it, in its entirety, in the same decision as denied, in its entirety, plaintiffs' September 22, 2015 cross-motion for summary judgment.
+The fraudulence of this decision, as to which Judge McDonough made a slight correction by an August 1, 2016 amended decision [R.315-225], was demonstrated by plaintiffs' "legal autopsy"/analysis thereof, annexed as Exhibit G [R.338-373] to their September 2, 2016 verified complaint commencing this citizen-taxpayer action - whose sixth causes of action [R.109-112] rests on the thirteenth cause of action of the March 23, 2016 verified second supplemental complaint [R.187-201].
+Thus, Judge Hartman's claim that "restraint" is warranted because plaintiffs' challenge was not timely commenced is completely bogus - indeed, so-revealed by footnote 22 of the thirteenth cause of action [R.188].